Sorafenib (Nexavar®)

 Effects on the heart

 This treatment can affect how the heart works.
-You may have tests to see how well your heart is working.
+You may have tests to check how well your heart is working.
 These may be done before, during and after treatment.

 If the treatment is causing heart problems, your doctor may change the type of treatment you are having.

-Contact your doctor straight away on the 24-hour number the hospital has given you if you have any of these symptoms during or after treatment:- pain or tightness in your chest
+Contact the hospital straight away on the 24-hour number if you have any of these symptoms during or after treatment:

 - breathlessness